20 of the best classic books to read in your lifetime [my must-read list]

 11. The Color Purple by Alice Walker

 Why should you read The Color Purple?
-Because you will have a different view of the world after reading this Pulitzer Prize winner.
+You will have a different view of the world after reading this Pulitzer Prize winner.

 Separated as girls, sisters Celie and Nettie sustain their loyalty to – and hope in – each other across time, distance, and silence through a series of letters spanning twenty years.